What do you know about alcohol?

 Is alcohol considered a drug?

 Absolutely.
 The National Institutes of Health correctly identify alcohol as a drug.
-In fact, it’s a drug that caries risks for all, particularly for adolescents, whose brains are still developing.
+In fact, it’s a drug that carries risks for all, particularly for adolescents, whose brains are still developing.
 It is classified as a depressant, meaning that it slows down vital functions and reduces a person’s ability to think with clear, rational judgement.

 Alcohol is legal, so it can’t be that dangerous, right?

 Wrong.
 Prescription drugs are legal, and we all know how dangerous they can be if they are misused.
 In fact, 32% of all traffic deaths are the result of alcohol use.
-Add in the detrimental effects of alcohol on the liver, heart, and brain, and you end up with this sad and staggering statistic:
+Add in the detrimental effects of alcohol on the liver, heart, and brain, and you end up with this sad and staggering statistic.

 According to The Center for Disease Control and Prevention, about 88,000 lives are claimed each year due to alcohol abuse.